Critical Illness Insurance is a living benefits policy that pays a lump-sum amount in the event of a serious illness.

 I have a friend who once said, “If we know exactly what’s happening inside our bodies or we know exactly when we’re going to die, then we know which kind of insurance will give us the highest return on investment.”
 Though said jokingly, this line couldn’t be closer than the truth except that we can never know exactly what’s happening inside our bodies.

-Fact is, we can never out-pay our insurance premiums.
-You will always get the higher amount of benefits than what you’re going to contribute in premiums plus the fact that the peace of mind of having the necessary protection for your family is simply priceless.
+The fact is, we can never out-pay our insurance premiums.
+You will always get a higher amount of benefits than what you’re going to contribute to premiums plus the fact that the peace of mind of having the necessary protection for your family is simply priceless.

 If you’re concerned about losing the premiums you’ve contributed in the event that you did not have any form of critical illness condition during the term of your coverage, most critical illness insurance policies come with return of premium (ROP) options.

 This means that if no serious condition ever occurred during the term of your critical illness insurance policy or should you pass away without getting critically ill, all premiums you ever contributed will be returned either to you or your loved ones whichever the case may be.

-Having said that, we can always structure your critical illness insurance policy like long-term forced savings account with a twist; think of it like contributing a certain amount in locked-in savings for the term of your policy that you can withdraw after your policy contract is due but all the while, you are protected with a critical illness insurance should some sort of illness that is covered by your policy occurs.
+Having said that, we can always structure your critical illness insurance policy like long-term forced savings account with a twist; think of it like contributing a certain amount in locked-in savings for the term of your policy that you can withdraw after your policy contract is due but all the while, you are protected with critical illness insurance should some sort of illness that is covered by your policy occurs.

 If you were to ask any person who has been inflicted with any type of critical illness condition, they will tell you that a critical illness insurance protection is simply worth it.
 Getting seriously ill prevents you from working for a living and for most people, their income stops abruptly if they can’t work.